The price of success

 Add the coarsely cut vegetables.

 Arrange so that they sit flat on the bottom of the pan–again, we want a deep brown color.
 Excessive stirring is a nervous habit common to amateurs and professionals alike.
 Stirring cools the pan.
-Let the stuff cook.
-Reduce the heat if necessary to eliminate popping noises, or if you start to smell dark caramel.
+Let the components caramelize.
+Reduce the heat if necessary to eliminate popping noises.

 Very brown.
-The vegetables should actually be cooked through, similar to “pan roasted.”
-Fully denatured.
+The vegetables should actually be fully denatured and tender, similar to “pan roasted.”

-Combine the tomato paste with an equal amount of water (or wine) and add to the pan.
+Combine the tomato paste with 6 oz/180 ml water and add to the pan.

-Stir to coat the vegetables, and, again, let the ingredients cook.
+Stir to coat the vegetables.
+Again, let the ingredients caramelize.
 Reduce the heat to medium.

-A crust will slowly develop on the bottom of the pan.
+A crust may slowly develop on the bottom of the pan.

 Sure, stir “occasionally.”